alessio94/easyjet-leptons-met/README.md

 # Running on files

-To make some exploratory pileup and invariant mass plots, as well as getting a tree of variables, run with the example runconfig `easyjet/EasyjetHub/share/RunConfig.yaml`.:
+To make some exploratory pileup and invariant mass plots, as well as getting a tree of variables, run with the example run config `easyjet/EasyjetHub/share/RunConfig.yaml`.:

 ```
 easyjet-ntupler data.myinputfile.DAOD_PHYS.pool.root --run-config [path-to-runconfig] --evtMax 10 --out-file analysis-variables.root